SNirGH/ArchInstall/README.md

-# This is strictly made for me, do not attempt to copy
+# This is strictly made for me.
+I do not hold any responsibility if you run this on your machine.